 Bookings

-This is referenced as ‘Appointments’ on the frontend but ‘bookings’ on the backend.
+Referred to as ‘Appointments’ on the frontend and ‘Bookings’ on the backend.
 You can set up a direct link to your appointment or event booking page.

 Reviews

-Google has made it very easy to capture reviews, and their various links can be incorporated into your regular feedback request forms.
-In their own words (as you can see), they suggest you could have twice as many customers if you have five reviews or more.
+You may not feel your organisation needs Google reviews, but their absence can stand out if your competitors display a strong star rating.
+Google makes reviews easy to capture, and the review link can be built into your usual feedback request forms.
+Encouraging a handful of genuine reviews is a simple way to build confidence in prospective clients.
+In their own words (as you can see below), they suggest you could have twice as many customers if you have five reviews or more.

 Analytics